Observe our Ecological Interactions. Forecast Deep-Time Legacies. Archive the Essentials.

 A record of our changing relationships with brownfields and ‘sacrifice zones’ we choose to re-occupy, to inform those who will, one day, live upon these lands.

-Chronicling the development of microbial antibiotic resistance to treatments and vaccines, along with general impacts on human immunological responses.
+Chronicling the development of microbial antibiotic resistance to treatments and vaccines, along with general impacts on human

 Dry-storing the ‘Wet Zoo’